HarHarLinks/matrix-webhook-receiver/README.md

 To use this app, first create a profile.
 I will assume Matrix-Webhook-Receiver is reachable at https://example.com/webhooks/.

 1. get a webhook URI using [matrix-appservice-webhooks](https://github.com/turt2live/matrix-appservice-webhooks) (`!webhook`)
-2. make a POST request like the following: `curl -X PUT --header 'Content-Type: application/json' --data '{"token":"your-webhook-token","url":"https://matrix.example.com/appservice-webhooks/api/v1/matrix/hook/","displayName":"Choose Wisely","avatar":"http://example.com/some-image.jpg","defaultFormat":"plain","defaultEmoji":true,"defaultMsgtype":"text"}' https://example.com/webhooks/set`
+2. make a POST request like the following: `curl -X POST --header 'Content-Type: application/json' --data '{"token":"your-webhook-token","url":"https://matrix.example.com/appservice-webhooks/api/v1/matrix/hook/","displayName":"Choose Wisely","avatar":"http://example.com/some-image.jpg","defaultFormat":"plain","defaultEmoji":true,"defaultMsgtype":"text"}' https://example.com/webhooks/set`
 3. note the returned `whid`, you need it to POST messages later

 `your-webhook-token` is the alphanumeric ID after the last `/` in your webhook URL.
 The value for `url` is the rest of that URL, ending in `/`.